corydesmond1/CulinaryDash/README.md

 Time was the biggest challenage, our application is only a demo at the moment.
 See below for next steps on future enhancements.

 # Next Steps
-Create an efficient online delivery platform with features like email notifications for orders, seamless Stripe integration for secure payments, a live delivery driver tracker to enhance transparency, search filter abilities, and the option for customers to leave reviews and comments.
+Create an efficient online delivery platform with features like email notifications for orders, seamless Stripe integration for secure payments, a live delivery driver tracker to enhance transparency, search filter abilities, implement an API to fetch menus directly from businesses, and the option for customers to leave reviews and comments.